 The Corporation subsequently measures all of its financial assets and financial liabilities at cost.
 Financial assets measured at cost include cash and interest receivable.
-Financial liabilities measured at cost include obligations to investors.
+Financial liabilities measured at cost include accounts payable and obligations to investors.

-The carrying values of cash, interest receivable and obligations to investors approximate current fair value due to their nature and/or the short-term maturity associated with these instruments.
+The carrying values of cash, interest receivable, accounts payable and obligations to investors approximate current fair value due to their nature and/or the short-term maturity associated with these instruments.